 Through Bhaktapur and Patan Day tour take a look into the remarkable rich heritage and historical stories of Nepal.
-Once a state with their own regime, Patan and Bhaktapur hold stories and memories of years back.
-Now, it is a UNESCO listed world heritage site and is under preservation and care.
+Once a state with its own regime, Patan and Bhaktapur hold stories and memories of years back.
+Now, it is a UNESCO-listed world heritage site and is under preservation and care.
 The tour may be one day only, but the tour will take you to events that happened centuries ago.
-It is a combination of two best historical sites of Nepal that represents the cultures, traditions, arts, architecture of Nepal that has been here since ancient times.
+It is a combination of the two best historical sites of Nepal that represents the cultures, traditions, arts, architecture of Nepal that has been here since ancient times.
 These cities are best when explored on foot.
-Going through the small alleyways leasing from one courtyard to another is interesting to see and fascinating to explore.
-Wander around the Durbar square of Patan and Bhaktapur and check the historical photos, monuments, figures in the museum.
-These historical landmarks fail to get the attention and appreciation it deserves for its incredible arts works and architecture.
+Going through the small alleyways leading from one courtyard to another is interesting to see and fascinating to explore.
+Wander around the Durbar Square of Patan and Bhaktapur and check the historical photos, monuments, figures in the museum.
+These historical landmarks fail to get the attention and appreciation it deserves for their incredible artworks and architecture.

-Explore these amazing landmarks of Nepal for greater knowledge on the historical background of Nepal.
+Explore these amazing landmarks of Nepal for greater knowledge of the historical background of Nepal.
 The magnificent buildings engraved with the spectacular handiworks are magnificent to observe and discover.
 In the one-day retreat, expect to encounter the hustling and bustling Bhaktapur and Patan Durbar Square with locals and tourists.
-And at the same time, get some insights on the finest arts works with the feeling of being in medieval times.
-Here in the below section, we have highlighted what you can expect to see on the daytrip.
+And at the same time, get some insights on the finest artworks with the feeling of being in medieval times.
+Here in the below section, we have highlighted what you can expect to see on the day trip.

 Sights to see in Bhaktapur Durbar Square

-The board-fronted, triple roofed Bhairabnath temple of Taumadhi tole (yard) is committed to Bhairab, the fearsome manifestation of Shiva.
-In the north of the temple, two giant’s wooden wheels are stacked which is used during Bisket Jatra to haul the god- Bhairad around the town.
+The board-fronted, triple-roofed Bhairabnath temple of Taumadhi tole (yard) is committed to Bhairab, the fearsome manifestation of Shiva.
+In the north of the temple, two giant wooden wheels are stacked which is used during Bisket Jatra to haul the god- Bhairad around the town.
 Besides these, there are wholesome different things to observe around the temple.

-Covered up by the back streets driving south from the curving street to Taumadhi tole, potters square is actually what you would anticipate as an immense open square, brimming with treadle-power potters’ haggles of mud pots drying in the sun.
-This is the focal point of Bhaktapur artistic industry and it’s an intriguing spot to meander around.
+Covered up by the back streets driving south from the curving street to Taumadhi tole, potters square is actually what you would anticipate as an immense open square, brimming with treadle-power potters haggles of mud pots drying in the sun.
+This is the focal point of Bhaktapur’s artistic industry and it’s an intriguing spot to meander around.

-These are some of the major attractions of the Bhaktapur Durbar Square which you should not miss while visiting Bhaktapur.
-These are many other interesting places and sights which we have not mentioned here.
+These are some of the major attractions of the Bhaktapur Durbar Square that you should not miss while visiting Bhaktapur.
+There are many other interesting places and sights which we have not mentioned here.